Dating Apps: Ruining Love or Enabling Equality?

 Online dating apps are often blamed for ruining romance because:

-I agree that more choice often makes people less happy so how can we be aware of our mental bias that makes us think ‘there’s always someone better’ – maybe we need to be more forgiving and less critical of the people we meet.
+I agree that more choice often makes people less happy so how can we be aware of the mental bias that makes us think ‘there’s always someone better’ – maybe we need to be more forgiving and less critical of the people we meet.
 No one is perfect.

-This is a common complaint against online dating that I actually find very offensive: not all men want just sex and not all women desperately want to get married.
+This is a common complaint against online dating that I find very offensive: not all men want just sex and not all women desperately want to get married.
 I meet plenty of men looking for relationships who get frustrated that women never make the first date to give them a chance, and women who want more casual relationships.

-If you want to ‘netflix and chill’ then suggest that; if you’re looking for something long term go for a walk in a park together.
+If you want to ‘Netflix and chill’ then suggest that; if you’re looking for something long term go for a walk in a park together.
 And don’t bend your boundaries just because you’re attracted to someone else.
 This means if you want casual and they don’t – be honest!
-And if you want a relationship and they just want to see you between 11pm and 7am on a Tuesday say no and don’t think you can change them 😉
+And if you want a relationship and they just want to see you between 11 pm and 7 am on a Tuesday say no. Never think you can change them!

-- What kind of first messages are effective
+- kind of first messages are effective

 Dating apps ruining love or enabling equality tip 1:

-First messages to men that mention dinner, drinks, or lunch get 73% more
+First messages to men that mention dinner, drinks, or lunch get 73% more responses.

-Dating apps ruining love or enabling equality tip 2: First messages from men to women that mention dinner, drinks, or lunch get
+First messages from men to women that mention dinner, drinks, or lunch get

 35% fewer messages.

-Dating apps ruining love or enabling equality tip 3: People do want to see the real you – People who have a full-body photo get 203% more incoming messages than the average, and 33% more responses to their outgoing messages.
+People do want to see the real you – People who have a full-body photo get 203% more incoming messages than the average, and 33% more responses to their outgoing messages.

-Dating apps ruining love or enabling equality tip 4: Game playing isn’t preferable to clear and fast communication.
-Replying to a woman the same day she messages you increases your chance of hearing back from her by 22%.
+Game playing isn’t preferable to clear and fast communication.
+Replying to a woman the same day she messages you increase your chance of hearing back from her by 22%.

-Dating apps ruining love or enabling equality tip 5: Who says women just want an alpha male?
+Who says women just want an alpha male?
 Men with the word thoughtful in their profile get 66% more messages.

-I have many more stats to share with you and play with J (thanks again to Zoosk for letting me raid their huge data samples from online dating profiles).
+I have many more stats to share with you and play with (thanks again to Zoosk for letting me raid their huge data samples from online dating profiles).

-Behind these statistics though an interesting picture can be painted of how online dating apps are helping to shape and reflect our changing attitudes towards attraction, gender roles, and relationship models.
-In a changing world it is more important than ever to recognise and communicate what you want.
-If you want me to explore more into this and give a kickass talk at SXSW where I debunk lots of myths, stereotypes and out dated ideas around how men and women should behave I would love your vote!
+Behind these statistics, though an interesting picture can be painted of how online dating apps are helping to shape and reflect our changing attitudes towards attraction, gender roles, and relationship models.
+In a changing world, it is more important than ever to recognise and communicate what you want.
+If you want me to explore more into this and give a kickass talk at SXSW where I debunk lots of myths, stereotypes and outdated ideas around how men and women should behave I would love your vote!